 Regional geophysical data is used to help understand a region’s geology.
 Magnetic data is used to identify changes in geology that can highlight potential mineral exploration targets.
 Magnetic data can be used to generate two-dimensional maps and three-dimensional models to identify potential mineral deposits.

 This project focused on acquiring, reviewing and purchasing existing airborne magnetic data for the Golden Triangle that was not publicly available.
 Links to other existing public geophysical data in the region are also provided.

 Bringing together high-quality data for the Golden Triangle region has short- and long-term uses, including improving the understanding of the area’s major geological features and the mineral systems throughout the region.

 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and the goal to:

 - Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp compilations.

-- Generating a regional-scale airborne geophysical dataset for the Golden Triangle area;
+- Published previously private airborne geophysical data sets in the Golden Triangle area; and

-A regional-scale geophysical compilation will enable broad interpretation of the geology and mineral potential in the Golden Triangle and can be used by mineral exploration companies, Indigenous groups, governments and academia to plan and attract investment to BC.
+Publishing detailed geophysical data can enhance interpretation of the geology and mineral potential in the Golden Triangle by mineral exploration companies, Indigenous groups, governments and academia.

 View PDF Map of Project Area